 The Tutors work closely with the student representatives (ECSU Welfare, Women’s and Academic Affairs Officers) to provide a very effective support network for those experiencing problems.

-The staff in the Tutorial Office/Graduate Office, Dr Anna Osipova, College Registrar, Miss Helen Waterson, Graduate Tutors' Secretary, and Mrs Jane Brown Tutorial/Admissions Assistant, deal with a multiplicity of matters, including those relating to examination entries, matriculation, graduation, student records and student finance.
-As well as being very knowledgeable, they are friendly and sympathetic and can be reached when Tutors are busy with their University jobs.
-Please feel free to treat them as a first port of call if you need advice or have a problem of any sort.
-The office is open each weekday from 8.30am until at least 4.45pm.
+The staff in the Tutorial Office led by the College Registrar, Dr Anna Osipova (email@example.com), deal with a multiplicity of matters, including those relating to examination entries, matriculation, graduation, student records, and student finance.
+As well as being very knowledgeable, they are friendly and sympathetic and can be reached when the Tutors are busy with their University jobs.
+Please feel free to treat them as a first port of call (ground floor, B staircase or firstname.lastname@example.org) if you need advice or have a problem of any sort.

 The Porters' Lodge is staffed 24 hours every day and is responsible for the safety and security of the College.
 If you require help then you are likely to find it here.
 The Porters have the contact numbers and availability details of Tutors, the College Nurse and College Counsellor is available to current students.

 The Dean, who also officiates over the College Chapel, is available to provide support to all Junior members, irrespective of their faith.

 Ann Hughes has been the College Counsellor for over ten years.
 She is professionally trained as a counsellor and psychotherapist and has much experience of working with young people and students.
 The details of anything students choose to bring to a consultation will not be revealed to anyone else within the College.

 She is available in College on Mondays and Fridays in her rooms in 55 St Andrews Street.